ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 - The system prompt sets the context, tone, and constraints for the model
 - It can define the model's role (e.g., "You are a helpful coding assistant")
-- It includes safety guidelines and boundaries for what the model should and shouldn't do
+- It includes safety guidelines (combining legal requirements, social norms, and the creators' preferences) that define boundaries for what the model should and shouldn't do
 - Different applications use different system prompts to customize the same underlying model